 This woman from Vietnam, for instance, has spent years seeking counsel from medical experts to treat what she thought was a genitalia defect.
 Recently, however, she was given an even more shocking revelation: she’s genetically male.

 She has Androgen Insensitivity Syndrome, which means her body is insensitive to male hormones

 Dr. Nguyễn Đình Minh from E Hospital examining the patient

 The 29-year-old patient, who declined to reveal her name, grew up identifying as a heterosexual woman.

 When she didn’t develop a menstruation cycle at 18 years old, the patient went to a hospital for a health check-up.
 There, she was diagnosed with vaginal agenesis – a condition in which the vagina is absent from the body.

 After receiving the diagnosis, she went to several hospitals in search of a solution for her condition, but without success.
 It was not until a recent test at a hospital in Hanoi that the patient learned she carried XY chromosomes – aka she’s genetically male.

 According to VNExpress, the patient has Androgen Insensitivity Syndrome (AIS).
 This is a condition where the body of a genetically male person refuses androgens, or male hormones, and thus develops female physical traits.

-She undergoes surgery to improve her quality of life
+She underwent surgery to improve her quality of life

 The patient’s surgery at E Hospital